zgkxzx/Modbus4Android/README.md

 ## Modbus For Android

 ### Introduce
-This is a Mobus TCP example for Android.
+This is a Modbus library for Android.

 ### How to use
 #### 1.Add the library to your project